Azure/Azure-AppServices-Diagnostics/src/Diagnostics.AIProjects/README.md

 ```Set-ExecutionPolicy RemoteSigned
 ```

 Then run the Scripts/InstallPython.ps1 script in the same powershell session.
-This should do it generally.
+This should do it usually.

 ---
 ### If it does not (manual install)